 When the plaintiff is given documents outlining the terms of a proposed pre-settlement advance, these forms should be carefully reviewed by the plaintiff’s attorney.
 The lawyer typically accepts responsibility to repay the advance after a case has ended in a successful verdict or settlement.
 The plaintiff’s final disbursement of funds comes after expenses for court costs, legal representation, and the funding advance have all been paid.
 In essence, the funding company purchases part of the judgment or settlement and receives repayment at a successful conclusion.

-Determine if a Pre-Settlement Cash Advance Works Best
+6. Determine if a Pre-Settlement Funding Works Best

 Contact The Legal Funding Group